supaflyENJOY/DynamicsDocs/docs/Patients/Authorization.md

 - *Billing Provider on Claim* - If the Billing Provider field is set to 'Select New Practitioner', this field displays the Billing Provider on Claim field.
 Any Practitioner can be selected as the Billing Provider.

 Every Claim has a *Billing Provider*.
 This is the Practitioner with the correct credentials for the services rendered.

-**Timeline**

-**Authorization Services** - This subgrid displays all the Authorization Services on this Authorization.
-[Read more about Authorization Services](AuthorizationServices.md).

-Name -  The Authorization Name is "Auth" followed by the Patient Full Name then the Period Start Date and Period End Date.
-For example, Auth John Smith 01/02/2021-02/03/2021.
-The Name is set when the Authorization is created and when the Date fields or Patient field is updated.

 ## Search Authorizations